Skip to content

 How Tiers Merge

-Directive lists are unioned across all three tiers with order-preserved deduplication.
-Given the config above, a sandbox using the pynchy-dev profile with its own ["extra-safety"] directive receives:
+The three lists are unioned with order-preserved dedup.
+Given the config above, a sandbox using the pynchy-dev profile with its own ["extra-safety"] directive gets:

 ["base", "idle-escape", "pynchy-admin-ops", "pynchy-code-improver", "extra-safety"]